reiinakano/reiinakano.github.io/draft-solving-probability.md

 ## Examining the training data distribution

-> NOTE: This section contains statements mostly based on intuition and should be considered speculation.
-Please let me know in the comments if you find anything you disagree with, I'm excited to hear other perspectives.

 Something that intrigued me in [Saxton et. al.][mathematics_dataset_paper]'s paper was how high a baseline transformer scored on probability tasks (~0.77 and ~0.73), given that working these out are a multi-step process.
 How could basic pattern-matching score so highly on such a task?
 Is mere perception enough to figure out something like the probability product rule, on such a generic architecture without any prior knowledge of numbers or probability?

-To explain this, first notice that although questions are unique, a lot of them will share the same answers.
+To try and explain this, we point out that although questions are unique, a lot of them will share the same answers.
 For example, `Calculate prob of sequence aad from abcda`, `Calculate prob of sequence bbz from zbbmn`, and `Calculate prob of sequence rpr from {r: 2, p: 1, x:2}` all lead to the same answer.

 Doing a bit of analysis on training set *questions*, we find that out of 1 million samples each, `swr_p_level_set` and `swr_p_sequence` have 977179 and 978045 unique questions, respectively.
-This seems okay, as duplicates are limited to <3% of the training set and the distribution over questions appears fairly uniform.
+This seems reasonable, as duplicates are limited to <3% of the training set and the distribution over questions appears fairly uniform.

-On the other hand, doing analysis on training set *answers* reveals that out of 1 million samples, `swr_p_level_set` and `swr_p_sequence` have 1458 and 1865 unique answers, respectively.
+On the other hand, doing analysis on training set *answers* reveals that out of 1 million samples eachs, `swr_p_level_set` and `swr_p_sequence` have 1458 and 1865 unique answers, respectively.

 Counting the collective number of samples that share the top K most common answers reveals even more imbalance.
 ```